Arminianism: Pentecostals

-Current landscape
+Contemporary Arminianism

 Protestant denominations

 Anonymous (1915).
 Benjamin Randall (founder of the Free Baptist denomination).

 Advocates of Arminianism find a home in many Protestant denominations, and sometimes other beliefs such as Calvinism exist within the same denomination.
 The Lutheran theological tradition bears certain similarities to Arminianism and there may be some Lutheran churches that are open to it.
 Newer Evangelical Anglican denominations also show a level of openness to Arminian theology.
 Anabaptist denominations, such as the Mennonites, Hutterites, Amish and Schwarzenau Brethren, adhere to Anabaptist theology, which espouses a soteriology that is similar to Arminianism "in some respects".
 Arminianism is found within the General Baptists, including the subset of General Baptists known as Free Will Baptists.
-The majority of Southern Baptists embrace a traditionalist form of Arminianism which includes a belief in eternal security, though many see Calvinism as growing in acceptance.
+The majority of Southern Baptists embrace a traditionalist form of Arminianism which includes a belief in eternal security.
+Though it is not the predominant, Calvinism is well represented within the convention.
 Certain proponents of Arminianism may be found within the Restoration movement in the Christian Churches and Churches of Christ.
 Additionally, it is found in the Seventh-day Adventist Church.
 Arminianism (specifically Wesleyan–Arminian theology) is taught in the Methodist churches, inclusive of those denominations aligned with the holiness movement such as the Evangelical Methodist Church, Church of the Nazarene, the Free Methodist Church, the Wesleyan Church, and the Salvation Army.
 It is also found in a part of the Charismatics, including the Pentecostals.

 Scholarly support

 Arminian theology has found support among theologians, Bible scholars, and apologists spanning various historical periods and theological circles.
 Noteworthy historical figures include Jacobus Arminius, Simon Episcopius, Hugo Grotius, John Goodwin, Thomas Grantham, John Wesley, Richard Watson, Thomas Osmond Summers, John Miley, William Burt Pope and Henry Orton Wiley.

 In contemporary Baptist traditions, advocates of Arminian theology include Roger E. Olson, F. Leroy Forlines, Robert Picirilli and J. Matthew Pinson.
 Within the Methodist tradition, prominent supporters encompass Thomas Oden, Ben Witherington III, David Pawson, B. J. Oropeza, Thomas H. McCall and Fred Sanders.
-The Holiness movement boasts theologians like Carl O. Bangs and J. Kenneth Grider.
+The Holiness movement boasts theologians like Carl O. Bangs, H. Ray Dunning and J. Kenneth Grider.
 Furthermore, scholars such as Keith D. Stanglin, Craig S. Keener and Grant R. Osborne also support Arminian perspectives.